Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 ## Pedal face angle

-To alter pedal face angle
+To adjust the angle of the pedal face:

 1. Loosen, don’t remove, the four (4) fixing screws, two on each side
 2. Set the pedal angle